Škoda 7Ev: Vivi (Latvia)

-South Moravian Region
+South Moravian Region (Czech Republic)

 In 2019 South Moravian Region in Czech Republic selected Škoda Transportation as the supplier of 37 electrical units for suburban transport of Brno.
-There will be 31 4-car units with 333 seats and 6 2-cars units with 146 seats.
-The units will be owned by the region and leased to carriers.
-The trainsets will be named Moravia after the very first locomotive, which arrived in Brno in 1838.
+There are 31 4-car units with 333 seats and 6 2-cars units with 146 seats.
+The units are owned by the region and leased to contracted carriers.
+The trainsets are named Moravia after the first locomotive, which arrived in Brno in 1838.
+The individual units are named after wine varieties.
 The design of the units was introduced in September 2020.